-The REVIVE Phase 3 study (TA-301) is being conducted pursuant to an SPA agreement with the FDA.
-TA-301 has enrolled over 600 patients at approximately 40 sites in the United States.
-Subjects are instructed to attempt sexual intercourse 30 minutes after taking avanafil, with no restrictions on food or alcohol consumption.
-TA-301 will study three doses of avanafil: 50mg, 100 mg and 200mg.
+The REVIVE study is being conducted pursuant to an SPA agreement with the FDA.
+REVIVE has enrolled over 600 patients at approximately 40 sites in the United States.
+Subjects are instructed to attempt sexual intercourse 30 minutes after taking avanafil, with minimal restrictions on food or alcohol consumption.
+REVIVE will study three doses of avanafil: 50mg, 100mg and 200mg.

 The Phase 3 program will include two additional studies.
-It is expected that REVIVE-Diabetes (TA-302) will enroll 300 subjects with ED caused by diabetes; REVIVE-RP (TA-303) will enroll 375 subjects with ED who have undergone a radical prostatectomy.
+REVIVE Diabetes (TA-302) has randomized approximately 375 subjects with ED associated with diabetes; REVIVE-RP (TA-303) will randomize approximately 375 subjects with ED who have undergone a radical prostatectomy.
 REVIVE-Diabetes and REVIVE-RP have commenced enrollment.
 Subjects will undergo a four-week run-in period followed by 12 weeks of treatment.
 Subjects will be randomized to placebo or one of three dose levels of active drug.
 The primary endpoints of the study will be improvement in erectile function as measured by the Sexual Encounter Profile and improvements in the IIEF score.
-Subjects are instructed to attempt sexual intercourse 30 minutes after taking avanafil, with no restrictions on food or alcohol consumption.
-TA-302 and TA-303 will study two doses of avanafil: 100 mg and 200mg.
+Subjects are instructed to attempt sexual intercourse 30 minutes after taking avanafil, with minimal restrictions on food or alcohol consumption.
+REVIVE-Diabetes and REVIVE-RP will study two doses of avanafil: 100mg and 200mg.

 The Phase 3 program will also include an open-label safety study, TA-314.
 Enrollment in TA-314 has begun.
 The open label study will follow subjects for up to one year with the objective of providing data on at least 300 subjects for six months and 100 subjects for 12 months.
 We have also completed a thorough QT interval study.
-The study demonstrated that avanafil had no significant impact on QT intervals.
+The study demonstrated that avanafil had no significant impact on QT interval.